-Centre of Excellence for Development Impact and Learning
+Centre for Excellence and Development Impact and Learning

-The Centre of Excellence for Development Impact and Learning (CEDIL) was established in 2017 through funding from the UK government’s Department for International Development (DFID).
+The Centre of Excellence for Development Impact and Learning (CEDIL) was established in 2017 through funding from UK’s Foreign, Commonwealth & Development Office.
 Its primary objectives are to:

 - Develop and test innovative methods for evaluation and evidence synthesis in international development contexts

 - Build the evidence base on research uptake and use in decision-making